Skip to Main Content

 Tax Foreclosure Recovery

 When a property is sold at a tax deed sale for more than the delinquent taxes owed, surplus funds are generated.
-Under Florida Statute §197.582, the former owner typically has 120 days from the mailing of the Notice of Surplus to file a claim.
-We identify these cases, locate the rightful claimants, and handle the entire filing process — at no cost to you unless we recover.
+Deadlines and procedures vary by state — in Florida, for example, claimants typically have 120 days from the mailing of the Notice of Surplus under Florida Statute §197.582.
+We identify these cases, locate the rightful claimants, and coordinate the full recovery process.
+Our recovery fee is contingency-based — no fee unless funds are recovered.

 Mortgage Foreclosure Recovery

 In mortgage foreclosure cases, when the court-ordered sale yields more than the total judgment amount, surplus funds are held by the court.
-Under Florida Statute §45.032, former owners generally have 60 days from the date of sale to file for these funds.
-Our team works with our network of licensed Florida attorneys to ensure your claim is filed correctly and on time.
+Deadlines and procedures vary by state — in Florida, for example, former owners generally have 60 days from the date of sale under Florida Statute §45.032.
+We coordinate the full claims process through our licensed attorney network.
+Our recovery fee is contingency-based — no fee unless funds are recovered.

 What Are Surplus Funds?

 When a property is foreclosed and sold at auction, the sale price often exceeds the total debt owed.
-The leftover amount — the "surplus" — legally belongs to the former property owner.
-These funds go unclaimed by thousands of Floridians every year simply because they don't know they exist.
-We find them, and we get them back for you.
+The leftover amount — the "surplus" — legally belongs to the former property owner in most states.
+These funds go unclaimed by thousands of former owners every year simply because they don't know they exist.
+We identify them, prepare your claim documentation, and coordinate the process — at zero cost to you unless we recover.

 Your Path to Recovery, Step by Step